We specialize in burial insurance

-The people who buy these policies do so to ensure their end of life expenses won’t become a burden to their loved ones.
+The people who buy these policies do so to ensure their end-of-life expenses won’t become a burden to their loved ones.

-Because they are whole life policies, the way they work is incredibly simple.
+Because they are whole life policies, the way they work is straightforward.

-Basically, once you pass away, your burial policy will result in the insurer cutting a tax-free check directly to your beneficiary(s).
+Once you pass away, your burial policy will result in the insurer sending a tax-free check directly to your beneficiary(s).

+Each final expense insurer will usually have different rate classifications for their policy.
+Which one you qualify for depends on your health.
+There is typically a low, medium, and high version (in terms of cost).
 Which plan you fall into depends on whether or not you answer yes to any of their health questions.

 Some carriers use the word “preferred” instead of “level” to describe their best rating.

 For example, most graded plans will payout 30% of the death benefit if you pass away during year one.
 During the second year of the policy, it will payout 70% of the death benefit.

 Modified plans are always “return of premium” during the first two years.
 That means if you passed away during the first two years of the policy, the insurance company would only refund your premiums paid plus interest.

 If you are younger than 50 or older than 85, your options will depend on your health and state of residence.

 We get this question a lot, so let’s set the record straight.

-All three of these terms mean the exact same thing.
-There is no difference whatsoever.
+“All three of these terms mean the same thing.
+There is no difference whatsoever.”

 You will consistently see us use all three labels interchangeably.
-Think of the words “attorney” and “lawyer”.
+Think of the words “attorney” and “lawyer.”
 They both have the same meaning.
 It’s just like that.

-If you happen to see a website suggest these terms have different meanings, run as fast as you can.
-It’s a bold face lie to suggest that.
+If you see a website suggest these terms have different meanings, run as fast as you can.
+It’s a bald-faced lie to tell that.

-What if you were offered a life insurance policy for final expenses that would expire once you reached the age of 80… would you take it?
+What if you were offered a life insurance policy for final expenses that would expire once you reached the age of 80.
+Would you take it?

-Oh and once it expires, you don’t get your money back.
+Oh, and once it expires, you don’t get your money back.
 Your protection simply ends.
 You would be 80 years old and have no coverage to take care of your final expenses.

-If you look at the very fine print, you will see their insurance expires once you turn 80, and the premiums increase every five years.
+If you look at the fine print, you will see their insurance expires once you turn 80, and the premiums increase every five years.

 Comparing a permanent plan to a temporary one, you can surely guess which one will have a cheaper monthly premium.